On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Introduction

-This work is structured as follows.
+\begin{theorem}[Main result, see Theorem \ref{thm:main}] Let $F$ be eventually strictly monotone, see Assumption~\ref{Drift2}.~Then the top Lyapunov exponent of the SDE~\eqref{sde:intro} becomes negative choosing the noise intensity $\sigma$ large enough. \end{theorem} In conclusion, the connection between SDS and RDS developed in this work is of independent interest and can be applied to gain further dynamical insights for SDEs perturbed by fbm such as chaos, (singleton) attractors or invariant manifolds.~We leave such aspects for future works and refer to~\cite{BG26} for a weak form of synchronization by noise for~\eqref{sde:intro}.~Moreover, the sign of the top Lyapunov exponent is related to several fundamental problems in dynamical systems.~For example, having an ergodic invariant measure for~\eqref{sde:intro}, one can disintegrate it into probability measures to obtain a family of random measures on the state space as constructed in Theorem~\ref{disintegration_2}.
+These random measures turn out to be closely connected to the sign of the first Lyapunov exponent.~When the top Lyapunov exponent is negative, they are typically expected to become atomic as showed in~\cite{BG26}.~In contrast, when the first Lyapunov exponent is positive, the measures are expected to admit absolutely continuous conditional distributions on unstable manifolds, leading to the existence of Sinai-Ruelle-Bowen (SRB) measures.~Naturally, the non-Markovian nature of the system leads to additional challenges.~Nevertheless, we believe that the tools established in this manuscript can serve as a basis for further questions, such as obtaining a Furstenberg-type representation theorem for the top Lyapunov exponent.
+Moreover, we plan to extend our results to gradient type SDEs, i.e. $F=-\nabla V $, for a potential $V$ and multiplicative noise, where the setting of~\cite{Nualart} could be helpful. \paragraph*{Literature} There has been a growing interest in the dynamics of stochastic systems with non-Markovian noise.~Several results as averaging~\cite{averaging,LiS}, multi-scale dynamics~\cite{multiscale1,Katharina,Nils}, finite-time Lyapunov exponents~\cite{DB}, early warning signs for bifurcations~\cite{EWS}, invariant manifolds and stability~\cite{GVR25Z,GVR25,GVR26,KN21,KN23} or traveling waves~\cite{Stannat} have been established.~Remarkably, it was observed in~\cite{Stannat} that large values of the Hurst parameter $H$ imply higher stability of traveling waves.~In~\cite{DB,Nils} and here this is not the case, since we can always obtain stability, i.e.~a negative top Lyapunov exponent by increasing the noise intensity.~However, the proof of this statement is more technical for $H\in(1/2,1)$ due to certain singularities that appear in zero, see Proposition~\ref{YHHNA7as}.~Moreover, the results in~\cite{Stannat,DB,Nils} are valid on a finite-time horizon, whereas here we are interested in asymptotic statements and therefore need ergodicity which is a challenging task in a non-Markovian setting.~On the other hand, the negativity of the top Lyapunov exponent and synchronization by noise for SDEs with additive noise were investigated in \cite{FGS16a,FGS16b}.~For one-dimensional SDEs driven by fbm, weak synchronization was established in~\cite[Section 4.1]{FGS16b} using that the corresponding random dynamical system is order-preserving and strongly mixing whereas for higher-dimensional SDEs we refer to~\cite{BG26}. \paragraph*{Plan of the paper} This work is structured as follows.
 In Section~\ref{sec:p} we collect important concepts from the theory of stochastic and random dynamical systems, the Mandelbrot van Ness representation of fractional Brownian motion together with a stationary noise process associated to it.~Since this encodes the past of the noise we construct in Subsection~\ref{sec:fbm} a two-sided fbm as required for the RDS approach.~Based on these foundations we construct in Section~\ref{sec:cons:sds} a RDS given a SDS.~Since the SDS incorporates the past of the noise and the RDS its future, for the construction of the RDS given the SDS in Theorem~\ref{RDS_SDS}, we first define a space encoding the randomness which contains two components (the past and future of the noise) and an appropriate shift.~In this setting we can verify the cocycle property.
-Moreover, the SDS is defined on the product space of two Polish space $\cX$ and $\cB$, where $\cX$ stands for the phase space and $\cB$ is associated to the noise.~In this setting one can construct a probability measure on $\cX\times \cB$ which is invariant for the SDS.~Given this, we construct an invariant measure on the phase space $\cX$ for the RDS by disintegration together with a perfection-type argument in Theorem~\ref{disintegration_2} to prove its invariance.~This result is of independent interest and will be used in a forthcoming work on synchronization for~\eqref{sde:intro}.\\
+Moreover, the SDS is defined on the product space of two Polish space $\cX$ and $\cB$, where $\cX$ stands for the phase space and $\cB$ is associated to the noise.~In this setting one can construct a probability measure on $\cX\times \cB$ which is invariant for the SDS.~Given this, we construct an invariant measure on the phase space $\cX$ for the RDS by disintegration together with a perfection-type argument in Theorem~\ref{disintegration_2} to prove its invariance.~This result is of independent interest and essential for the forthcoming work~\cite{BG26} on synchronization by fractional noise for~\eqref{sde:intro}.\\